 and his confidence to try new tasks will grow.

-5. Kids don't complete tasks thoroughly.
+5. Because kids don't complete tasks thoroughly.

 You can't really expect your child to do a job as well as you would.
 You probably weren't so thorough at his age, either.